tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 the blockchain and able to detect the attempted foul play, a punishment transaction can immediately be constructed before the relative time lock $h_{rel}$ expires.
 Whenever any of the counterparty's intermediate multiparty UTXOs,
-$\text{MultiSig}(N-m)\ \text{for}\ 0<m<N$, becomes available in the blockchain, the honest party can spend all the funds to its own output, because it knows the total blinding factor.
+$\text{MultiSig}(N-m)\ \text{for}\ 0<m<N$, becomes available in the blockchain, the honest party can spend all the funds to its own output, because it knows the total blinding factor and the counterparty does not.

 ### Channel Closure

-Whenever the parties agree to a channel closure, the original on‑chain multiparty UTXO, $\text{MultiSig}(0)​$, is spent to their respective outputs in a collaborative transaction.
+Whenever the parties agree to a channel closure, the original on‑chain multiparty UTXO, $\text{MultiSig}(0)$, is spent to their respective outputs in a collaborative transaction.
 In the event of a single party deciding to close the channel unilaterally for whatever reason, its latest refund transaction is broadcast, effectively closing the channel.
+In either case, the parties have to wait for the relative time lock $h_{rel}$ to expire before being able to claim their funds.

 Opening a channel requires one collaborative funding transaction on the blockchain.
 Closing a channel involves each party broadcasting its respective portion of the refund transaction to the blockchain, or collaborating to broadcast a